Maker of the Optical Design Software OpTaliX

 Example Libraries LT Pro/Edu

-Core examples grouped in 30 categories from array to zoom (150 designs).
+Core examples grouped in 30 categories from Array to Zoom (150 designs).

 Extended examples (80 designs).